SorenWT/spontevo2020/README.md

 This repository contains code required to reproduce the analyses in Wainio-Theberge et al. (2020): Bridging the gap – Spontaneous fluctuations shape stimulus-evoked spectral power.

 To use the functions in this repository, the repository must be added to the MATLAB path with all subfolders.
 For MEG data, Fieldtrip must also be installed and set up; for EEG data, both EEGLAB and Fieldtrip are required.
 To do the preprocessing, MNE-Python must also be installed, as well as the Human Connectome Project's megconnectome software.
+You will also need to install the AutoReject package (https://github.com/autoreject/autoreject).

 ## Preprocessing
 The preprocessing functions for the CamCAN dataset are camcan_preproc.m and camcan_preproc_1Hz.m.
 For each one, the only inputs you need are the CamCAN subid (CCxxxxxx) and the file name ('some/directory/transdef_transrest_mf2pt2_task_raw.fif).
 The CC IDs of all subjects used in the study are provided in CCids.txt and CCids_IRASA.txt, so you can loop through those to do the preprocessing.